pingcap/docs/mysql-compatibility.md

 In TiDB, all supported DDL changes are performed online.
 Compared with DDL operations in MySQL, the DDL operations in TiDB have the following major restrictions:

 * Multiple operations cannot be completed in a single `ALTER TABLE` statement.
 For example, it is not possible to add multiple columns or indexes in a single statement.
 Otherwise, the `Unsupported multi schema change` error might be output.
-* `ALTER TABLE` does not support changes of some types.
-For example, TiDB does not support the change from `DECIMAL` type to `DATE` type.
-When TiDB encounters the changes of unsupported types, TiDB reports the `Unsupported modify column: type %d not match origin %d` error.
+* `ALTER TABLE` does not support changes of some data types.
+For example, TiDB does not support the change from the `DECIMAL` type to the `DATE` type.
+When the changes of data types are unsupported, TiDB reports the `Unsupported modify column: type %d not match origin %d` error.
 See [`ALTER TABLE`](/sql-statements/sql-statement-modify-column.md) for more details.
 * The `ALGORITHM={INSTANT,INPLACE,COPY}` syntax functions only as an assertion in TiDB, and does not modify the `ALTER` algorithm.
 See [`ALTER TABLE`](/sql-statements/sql-statement-alter-table.md) for further details.
 * Adding/Dropping the primary key of the `CLUSTERED` type is unsupported.
 For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).
 * Different types of indexes (`HASH|BTREE|RTREE|FULLTEXT`) are not supported, and will be parsed and ignored when specified.